-Applicants must include costs in the budget to attend post-award training during the first year of project implementation.
-Post-award training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track, and report their ANA-funded projects.
-ANA will conduct a national language post award training and networking opportunity for all new Native language grantees.
-This meeting will be held in a centralized location within the contiguous 48 states.
+Applicants must include costs in the budget to attend post-award training during the first year of project implementation, which is held in each region.
+For the Alaska Region, this is usually held in Anchorage.
+For the Pacific Region, this is usually held in Honolulu.
+Post-award training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track and report their ANA-funded projects.
 This is a mandatory training only in the first budget period for the project director and financial administrator to attend.
 Applicants should follow their own travel policies to budget for this 3-day meeting; however, an average total amount is \$4,000, depending on your location.